 We at Sacramento Koi have noticed that typically when a new koi is introduced to a pond, the existing koi become very sluggish for some time.
 Then after several days, they all perk up again.
 It appears that the new koi introduce new viruses (like a cold germ to us), but after a few days the koi do recover.
 Typically this is not an issue.
 However, the problem arises when koi have been isolated for many years.
 When new koi and viruses are introduced, their immune system cannot handle it.

 What can you do with this information?
 Anytime you purchase koi from a private collection, be careful.
-If they have not added a new koi for years, you might wish to bring up the possibility that their koi might be too immune-deficient to survive elsewhere.
+If they have not added a new koi for several years, you might wish to bring up the possibility that their koi might be too immune-deficient to survive elsewhere.
 At that point, the two of you might talk about how to handle that possibility.
 If purchasing a whole collection, you might take one or two of the least expensive koi and place them in a tank with one of your koi for one week.
 You will know if you have a problem within one week.
 How do you prevent this from happening to your collection?
-Do not go for more than five years without introducing at least one new koi to your collection.
+Do not go more than five years without introducing at least one new koi to your collection.